- Must you repair your car with an insurance payout?

 In some cases, your insurer will simply pay the body shop directly for repairs.
 In these instances, you might not see a check at all.
 Some insurers prefer this method of handling claims, especially if you agree to have the work done at a body shop that has a special arrangement with the insurer.

-However, you do not have to accept your insurer's choice of body shop if you would prefer someone else to do the work.
+Drivers can take their damaged vehicles anywhere for repairs.
+However, the process will likely be smoother if you take your vehicle to your car insurance company’s preferred body shop.
+But you don’t have to accept your insurer’s choice of body shop if you prefer someone else to do the work.

 “(If) the policyholder would like another shop to perform the work, the insured should contact the insurance company adjuster to have the check reissued in the name of the new shop,” Conarton says.